TrucG01/ImageML/README.md

 # DAVID Segmentation Trainer

 ## Overview
 YAML-driven PyTorch pipeline for training DeepLabV3+ on DAVID-style driving footage with GPU-first optimizations.
 It automates dataset discovery, class balancing, mixed-precision training, and rich progress telemetry.
+The project assumes access to DAVID-like sequences such as the **TUM 3D Video Dataset** (CC BY 4.0, see attribution below) or equivalent internal sources.

 ## Features
 - **Device-aware training:** Automatically selects ROCm, CUDA, or CPU backends and uses `torch.autocast` + AMP grad scaling for safe FP16 acceleration.